orfeus-eu/documentation/docs/adria_array_comm.rst

 * An AdriaArray Splinter meeting took place during the EGU GA 2024 on April 17th.
   - `Announcement <https://meetingorganizer.copernicus.org/EGU24/session/50694>`_

 * The fourth international AdriaArray workshop was held in Sofia, Bulgaria, on 12-15 March 2024.
 The event was attended by more that 100 people.
-The program, along with copies of the oral and poster presentations, is available here: https://polybox.ethz.ch/index.php/s/m4k2wJmzDuYuH7k
+The program, along with copies of the oral and poster presentations, is available `here <https://polybox.ethz.ch/index.php/s/m4k2wJmzDuYuH7k>`_.

 * An AdriaArray Splinter meeting took place during the EGU GA 2023 on April 27th.
   - `Announcement <https://meetingorganizer.copernicus.org/EGU23/session/47742>`_